-Julia Kessler is a senior consultant with 11 years experience as a grants administration program manager.
+Julia Kessler is a Senior Consultant with 11 years experience as a grants administration program manager.
 Julia is a Criminologist and has developed policy and programming to enhance the lives of Justice Involved populations at the Federal, State, and local levels.
 Julia joined PCG in October 2022 and is currently the Program Manager for California Providing Access and Transforming Health's (PATH) Justice Involved Capacity Building Program where she leverages her policy subject matter expertise and program management experience to help California award over \$400M in funding to eligible agencies throughout the state.

-Katie Thomas is a senior consultant located in Raleigh, North Carolina.
-Ms. Thomas has eight years of professional experience working within the mental health and criminal justice systems in multiple states.
+Katie Thomas is a senior consultant with eight years of professional experience working within the mental health and criminal justice systems in multiple states.
 Driven by her passion for assisting individuals in navigating the criminal justice and mental health systems, her prior experience includes providing oversight and quality management.
 As a senior consultant her work is centered on providing access to quality mental health and substance use services to justice-involved people.

-Shannon Weaver is a senior consultant based in Chicago, Illinois.
-Ms. Weaver has 6 years of experience supporting nonprofit, state, local, and federal clients with project management, grants management, strategy, and operational needs related to a variety of health and human services programs.
+Shannon Weaver is a senior consultant with six years of experience supporting nonprofit, state, local, and federal clients with project management, grants management, strategy, and operational needs related to a variety of health and human services programs.
 Ms. Weaver's work is centered on supporting agencies and programs to engage stakeholders, develop implementation tools and processes, monitor and oversee financial performance, and establish continuous quality improvement initiatives as they refine and expand their programs.